SMAC-Group/course_intro_statistics/slides/chapter5_06.md

 # Visualizing time series
 ---

+In the previous sections, we discuss graphs where we mainly plot one numerical variable against another.
+There are situations where one variable imposes a certain order on the other variable, for example when one variable is time.
+As time imposes an inherent order structure on the data, we need to arrange the points in order, for example, of increasing time.
+We often want to visualize this temporal order and this can be realized with line graphs.

-Let us consider the `gapminder` dataset available in the package `dslabs` and already discussed in chapter 4.
-You can find a detailed description of the dataset [here](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/iris.html).
+Let's consider the `gapminder` dataset available in the `dslabs` package.
+You can find a detailed description of the dataset [here](https://rdrr.io/cran/dslabs/man/gapminder.html).

 ```R